Handwashing not working on Apple Watch? 9 Ways to fix it

-1. Make Sure Handwashing is Enabled
+1. Make Sure Handwashing Timer is Enabled on Apple Watch

 2. Do Not Stop Washing to Check the Timer

-3. Restart, or Force Restart Your Apple Watch
+3. Restart or Force Restart Your Apple Watch

 4. Make Sure Microphone is Enabled